Camping in the Superstition Mountains: Campgrounds, Routes & Safety Tips

 Water, Hydration & Storage

-- Purify: carry a lightweight filter, chlorine tablets, or UV pen — treat any collected water before drinking.
+2. Purify: carry a lightweight filter, chlorine dioxide tablets, or a UV purifier; treat any collected water before drinking.

 Sun Protection & Clothing